Russia rejects U.S. concerns over Vietnam base role in bomber flights

-The process feels like a common process for logging into websites called two-factor authentication, where you first enter your own password, then enter a second password the company sends to your phones.
+The process feels like a common process for logging into websites called two-factor authentication, where you first enter your password, then enter the second password the company sends to your phones.
 (Many popular services including Google’s Gmail do this).
 Think of Yahoo’s process like two-factor authentication, minus the first factor.

-Another term for this lovely service is invasion of privacy.
+Another term for this lovely service is an invasion of privacy.
 The author of this story is an utter imbecile.
 He or she should refrain from making blanket statements such as “it turns out that nobody can remember their passwords.”
 This statement is disingenuous and is an example of a person living on another planet or in an altered state, most likely due to smoking or inhaling some toxic substance.

-Do not choose this option, it is a very bad idea; smart phones are even less secure and more susceptible to being hacked into.
-Secondly if you lose your phone or someone steals it, they could potentially walk away with all your data.
+Do not choose this option; it is a very bad idea; smartphones are even less secure and more susceptible to being hacked into.
+Secondly, if you lose your phone or someone steals it, they could potentially walk away with all your data.
 Companies that want to track you offer you a tiny carrot, but they charge in Gold.
 What Yahoo wants is to get hold of your number and track your forever.
 This way, they can spam your account and your phone with crappy ads.
 Avoid this option like the plague.

 Germany, France, Italy to Join China-Backed Development Bank